Connected Multiomics Walkthrough

 • Select DSS as the Method to use for differential methylation analysis, click Next.

-• Select sampleGroup as factor for analysis, click Next.
+• Add Mol_Phenotype as a factor for analysis, click Next.

-• Drag A to the top right Numerator box and B to the bottom right Denominator box.
+• Drag DNMT3AR882 to the top right Numerator box and KMT2Ar to the bottom right Denominator box.
 Click on Add comparison.

-• Keep the rest of the settings as default, then click Finish.
+• Keep the rest of the parameters as default, and click Finish to start running DSS.

-When the DSS task is completed, double click on the A vs B (DMR) node to open the DMR report.
+When the DSS task is completed, double click on the DNMT3AR882 vs KMT2Ar (DMR) node to open the DMR report.
 The DSS DMR task report lists regions on rows and the test statistics (areaStat, diff.Methy, etc.) on columns.
-Regions are listed in descending order by the abs(areaStat) so that the most significant DMR is listed first. diff.Methy statistics reports the difference in average methylation between the two groups, negative value indicates A is hypomethylated compared to B in the region, while positive value indicates A is hypermethylated compared to B in the region.
-Refer to DSS documentation to learn more about the differential methylation report.
+Regions are listed in descending order by the abs(areaStat) so that the most significant DMR is listed first. diff.Methy statistics reports the difference in average methylation between the two groups, negative value indicates DNMT3AR882 is hypomethylated compared to KMT2Ar in the region, while positive value indicates DNMT3AR882 is hypermethylated compared to KMT2Ar in the region.
+Refer to DSS documentationarrow-up-right to learn more about the differential methylation report.

-On the DMR report, click on the volcano icon ( ) next to the comparison name to open a differential methylation plot in a Data Viewer.
+On the DMR report, click on the volcano icon ( ) next to the comparison name to visualize the DMRs result.
 In the volcano plot, methylation difference (diff.Methy) is represented by the x-axis, absolute value of areaStat (abs(areaStats)) is represented by the y-axis.
-Each data point in the plot is a region.
+Each data point in the plot is a DMR.
 Hypomethylated regions are colored in blue, while hypermethylated regions are colored in red.
 The hypo- and hypermethylation status is defined by methylation difference (diff.Methy on x-axis), default at -0.2 and 0.2, respectively.
-The thresholds are adjustable using Configure tool in the left side toolbox within the plot, then select Statistics.
+The thresholds are adjustable using the Configure tool in the left side toolbox within the plot, then select Statistics.

 Filter DMRs